 In the video, Attorney Kari Lutringer talks about a contract for deed, as it is used for the purchase of a home or other real property in Texas.
+Ms. Lutringer is no longer with the Firm.
 If you’ve purchased property with a contract for deed and you’d like help converting it to a warranty deed, please call our office at 800-929-1725.
 Appointments can be in person, online, or by phone.

 Summary of What Is a Contract for Deed in Texas